Théâtre du Soleil

 Le Théâtre du Soleil ([lə teɑtʁ dy sɔlɛj], "The Theater of the Sun") is a Parisian avant-garde stage ensemble founded by Ariane Mnouchkine, Philippe Léotard and fellow students of the L'École Internationale de Théâtre Jacques Lecoq in 1964 as a collective of theatre artists.
 Le Théâtre du Soleil is located at La Cartoucherie, a former munitions factory in the Vincennes area of eastern Paris.
-The company creates new theatrical works using a devising process based on utilizing physical theatre and improvisation.
+The company uses physical theatre and improvisation.

 Sociohistorical context

-The Theatre du Soleil was founded as a theatre collective in 1964, in the midst of the cultural turmoil that was sweeping the Western world.
-In the midst of the Cold War, nuclear warfare felt imminent while the whole of Europe was slowly recovering from the destruction of World War II.
-In 1965, Charles de Gaulle was re-elected President of France in the first election with direct popular vote for the office.
-The year 1968 was a watershed for protests and turmoil around the world, and was characterized by rebellion against conventional culture, huge political demonstrations, and labor strikes in France involving 11 million workers, students, and far-left politicians.
-It was in the middle of this period of uncertainty, changing cultural attitudes, and disillusionment that Mnouchkine, a theatre student, started Le Theatre du Soleil with her peers who were interested in creating original theatre.
+The Theatre du Soleil was founded as a theatre collective in 1964, in the midst of the Cold War.
+In 1965, Charles de Gaulle was re-elected President of France in the first election with a direct popular vote for the office.
+In 1968, a labor strike in France involved 11 million workers, students, and far-left politicians.
+Mnouchkine, a theatre student, started Le Theatre du Soleil with her peers who were interested in creating original theatre during this period.